RosettaCommons/documentation/IterativeHybridize.md

 ## Purpose

-This protocol brings large scale structure refinement starting from a pool of homology model structures or relatively converged de novo ab initio models.
+This protocol brings large scale structure refinement starting from a pool of
+* homology model structures or
+* relatively converged de novo ab initio models.
+HybridizeMover is the sampling unit for overall global energy optimization process.
+Energy is Rosetta all-atom energy by default, but user-defined restraints can be also incorporated, for instance co-evolution restraints and so on.

 ## References